djordje97/SimpleWebApi/README.md

 # SimpleWebApi

-Small WebAPI for internship lecturers
+Small WebAPI for internship lecturers.

+Showing CRUD operation for one entity.